EddieCodeHub/Aether-Site/README.md

 - The page will feature a form to collect relevent data from the reader.

-- The form will collect the reader In Game Name (IGN), Discord Name
+- The form will collect the reader In Game Name (IGN), Discord Name, and information and why the reader is joining.